Kiwi-Edit: Versatile Video Editing via Instruction and Reference Guidance: Methodology

 \textbf{Structural Conditioning via Latent Injection.} While MLLM context provides semantic guidance, preserving the precise structural layout of the source video requires a more direct signal.
 We identify that standard cross-attention is insufficient for fine-grained spatial preservation.
 Therefore, we introduce a hybrid injection strategy.

 \textit{Source Video Control (Element-wise Injection):} To preserve the spatial-temporal structure, we encode the source frames into latent space using the VAE.
 These latents are processed by a zero-initialized \texttt{PatchEmbed} layer.
 As depicted in \cref{fig:model}, rather than concatenating these features (which we found leads to training instability), we add them element-wise to the noisy latent $\mathbf{z}_t$.
-Crucially, this addition is modulated by a learnable, timestep-dependent scalar $\gamma(t)$:
+Crucially, this addition is modulated by a time-dependent factor $\sigma(t)$:

-Our ablation studies confirm that this timestep scaling is critical; removing it causes the model to ignore the detail source structure, while replacing addition with channel concatenation degrades editability (see \cref{tab:cond}).
+Here $\sigma(t)$ is the time-dependent factor sampled from noise schedule.
+Our ablation studies confirm that this factor is critical; removing it causes the model to ignore the detail source structure, while replacing addition with channel concatenation degrades editability (see \cref{tab:cond}).

 \textit{Reference Image Control (Sequence Concatenation):} Conversely, to enforce high fidelity to a reference object, we treat the reference image as an extension of the visual context.
 The reference image $\mathbf{x}_{ref}$ is patch-embedded and \textit{concatenated} to the input sequence of the DiT.
 This effectively extends the spatial-temporal attention window, allowing the model to ``copy'' texture details from the reference directly.